ulysseskan/moviescore/README.md

 - Searching for interstellar does not return expected results
 - Searching for king kong 1933 does not return expected results
+- Cinemascore results brittle, their site doesn't seem to like queries longer than 1 word

 ## License